Combinatorial descriptions of biclosed sets in affine type: Combinatorial descriptions

 When $n\geq 2$, the reflections in $\tD_n$ are $t^{\tC}_{ij}$ for $i \not \equiv \pm j \bmod N$, and the positive roots are $\beta_{ij}\coloneqq \te_j - \te_i$ for $i<j$, $i \not\equiv \pm j \bmod N$.
 In this case, we may also think of $\tD_n$ as a quotient of $\tC_n$ by $\langle t^{\tC}_{(-1)1}, t^{\tC}_{n(n+1)} \rangle$.
 When $n\geq 3$, the simple roots are $\alpha_0\coloneqq \beta_{-1,2}$, $\alpha_i\coloneqq\beta_{i,i+1}$ for $1\leq i \leq n-1$, and $\alpha_n\coloneqq \beta_{n-1,n+1}$.

 We now discuss small values of $n$.
-We note that this discussion is important, because our parahoric subgroups will contain factors $\tD_r$ for $r \geq 1$, so we need to know what we mean by $\tD_1$, $\tD_2$ and $\tD_3$.
+We note that this discussion is important, because our face subgroups will contain factors $\tD_r$ for $r \geq 1$, so we need to know what we mean by $\tD_1$, $\tD_2$ and $\tD_3$.

 For $n=1$, we define $\tD_1$ to be the trivial group.
 This makes sense from a root system perspective: The roots of $\tD_1$ should be $\te_j - \te_i$ where $i$, $j \not \equiv 0 \bmod 3$ and $i \not \equiv \pm j \bmod 3$, and there are no solutions to these equations.
 It also makes sense when thinking of $\tD_1$ as a quotient of $\tC_1$: the reflections $t^{\tC}_{(-1)1}$ and $t^{\tC}_{12}$ generate $\tC_1$.
 If we literally used the definition above as a subgroup of $\tC_1$, this would not work.
 For any $x \equiv 1 \bmod 6$, the permutation defined by $f(3n \pm 1) = 3n \pm x$ and $f(3n) = 3n$ obeys the given parity conditions, but we will not allow this.